vitormascia/mailchimp-synchronizer/README.md

 - :cd: **Frameworks and Drivers**

 The **Frameworks and Drivers** layer lies outside the **Interface Adapters** layer (a.k.a the **Infrastructure Layer**).
-Is the outermost layer that provides all necessary details about frameworks, drivers, and tools such as Databases that we use to build our application. **Framework and Drivers** are actual external services/components that **Interface Adapters** connect to.
+It is the outermost layer that provides all necessary details about frameworks, drivers, and tools such as Databases that we use to build our application. **Framework and Drivers** are actual external services/components that **Interface Adapters** connect to.

 ### :yarn: **The Dependency Rule**

-The concentric circles represent different areas of software.
+The concentric circles represent different areas of a software.
 In general, the further in you go, the higher level the software becomes.
 The inner components are defined before the existence of the outer components.
 Therefore, changes of outer components should not affect inner components.

-You see the arrows in the image above?
+Do you see the arrows in the image above?
 They are pointing from the outermost circle down into the innermost circle, they only go in one direction.
 The dependence flow is represented by the arrows, indicating that:

 - :heavy_check_mark: An _**outer ring**_ **can** depend on an _**inner ring**_